HSR-projects/CHMER/Readme.md

 Follow the GPL license and include proper attribution.
 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the GNU Lesser General Public License v3.0 (GPL-3.0).
 See the LICENSE

 file for full details.